Mikejo5000/vsts-docs-pr/docs/git/concepts/pull-request-status.md

 [Pull requests](../pull-requests.md) are a great tool for facilitating code reviews and managing code movement within a repository.
 [Branch policies](../branch-policies.md) enforce code quality during the pull request process by establishing requirements that must be performed for every code change.
-The policies provided by VSTS enable teams to enforce many best practices related to reviewing code and running automated builds, but many teams have additional requirements and validations to perform on code.
+These policies enable teams to enforce many best practices related to reviewing code and running automated builds, but many teams have additional requirements and validations to perform on code.

 In this topic, you'll learn about pull request statuses and how they can be used to integrate in the PR workflow.